 - No, the OSR Research Grant is for research supplies or related expenses.

 In order to justify awarding a research grant, the Office of Student Research must have a descriptive Project Title and a detailed Project Description and Budget Justification.
-This Sample Research Application is an excellent example of a completed application.
 Projects should be discussed and reviewed with the faculty mentor prior to submission.
 The following are some suggestions for your proposal preparation:

 - Discuss and design the proposed research project with your Faculty mentor.